 When doing public testing, all beta builds are subject to Apple’s acceptance to make sure it follows the App Store Review Guidelines.
 It usually takes from a couple of hours to a day.

-Submitting your app
+Submitting your app to the app store

 When we’re ready to submit your app, we make sure your app follows Google Play’s Policies for Android apps and the App Store Review Guidelines for iOS apps.